Dave Behrman: Denver Broncos

 Behrman played with the AFL's Denver Broncos during the 1967 AFL season when he played in 11 games.

 Midwest Football League

 Behrman signed with the Lansing All Stars of the Midwest Football League in September 1972.
 He played with the Flint Sabres in 1973 and 1974.
 He rejoined Lansing, now called the Lansing Capitals, in July 1975.
 He played with the Capitals through 1976.

 Personal

 On December 9, 2014, he died of pancreatic cancer.
+He was one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), caused by repeated hits to the head.